 Kennedy Hall, Barn Manager

 Kennedy Hall is the barn manager of Wings of Hope Ranch.
 She have been involved with wings for literally half of her life!
 It all started when she was 13 after reading a book called Hope Rising.
 She felt so moved by the mission of pairing hurting horses and hurting kids to find healing that she just had to be part of it, so she did some research and found Wings.
 She started out by helping with fundraising events, then into barn chores and helping with some of the horse training.
 She became a session leader and later a session supervisor while becoming more involved with the horses’ medical care.
-She was then approached about becoming barn manager at the beginning of 2017 when Kristen needed to pass the torch, and she could not have been more thrilled.
+She was then approached about becoming barn manager at the beginning of 2017, and she could not have been more thrilled.
 Her day to day at the ranch involves ensuring the ranch is stocked on supplies (feed, hay, shavings, etc.), scheduling vet visits, working on any behavioral problems with the horses, training volunteers on horse care, and managing the volunteer schedule for barn chores.
 Outside of the ranch she work as a vet assistant at an animal hospital and is a Master’s Degree student studying Rehabilitation and Mental Health Counseling at VCU.